kowshikthopalli/EEE598_SML_project/README.md

-# "Towards Discriminative Latent Spaces for Compact Hashing and Image Retrieval"
+# Towards Discriminative Latent Spaces for Compact Hashing and Image Retrieval
 Pytorch code for reproducing the results of our group project for EEE598 course (Statistical Machine Learning: From Theory to Algorithms) taught by Profesor Gautam Dasarathy

 # Group members-